 A static image is any image file you can import, which will always be visible when that graphics layer is also visible.
 The image will not change.

 Supported image formats are .png, .jpg, .jpeg, .bmp, .xpm, .tif, .tiff

 A dynamic image will change if the hosted file is also changed.
 In the designer, you choose the file where it is located and its dimensions.

 The next option you can add is a video source.
 Clicking this will allow you to choose which video source you want to include in your graphics channel, place it, size it, etc. Each layer can support up to five video sources.

 Next, you can add a webpage as a source in your graphics layer.
 This includes the ability to navigate the page and change its appearance within Studio.

 The following button allows you to add text or image data fields.
 Here is where you set where assets will be, their sizes, font colors, etc. The content of those fields is added in a later step.

-Further to the right, the two arrow buttons are for ‘Undo’ and ‘Redo.’
+Farther to the right, the two arrow buttons are for Undo and Redo.

 The next button will provide you with a box identifying the title safe (inner box) and action safe (outer box) areas.
 This lets you know that your graphics will not be cut off the screen.

 The next three buttons allow you to change how the GFX Designer displays transparency.
 This has no impact on the appearance of your graphics overlays.